 The individual’s subjective sense of call is confirmed by the objective call of the church body, recognizing his gifts and qualifications.
 This reinforces the assurance of the Holy Spirit’s call upon a man.
 Typically a man feels called and informs his church and the lead pastor terminates that man from employment rather than recognizing him as a man called and to be sent by that church.

 The missionaries sent out from the New Testament churches were ministering in their local congregations already.
 We typically want to receive resumes when we should be examining the men in our own congregations.
 If no one in our congregation is qualified, it is a sad statement upon the leaders of that congregation for not preparing men to be sent into other fields.
-The chief work of church planting is the birthing, building and blossoming of congregations.
-Who will do this better than those who are already have considerable local church experience?
+The chief work of church planting is the birthing, building, and blossoming of congregations.
+Who will do this better than those who already have considerable local church experience?

 As members of the church, we should be going or training others to go at all times.
 This is an indication of a church with an enthusiastic and fruitful mission that is passionate about following the mission of Jesus.